polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain.md

       ...
       ```

 5. If you complete this tutorial simultaneously as anyone on the same local network, an additional step is needed to prevent accidentally peering with their nodes.
-Find the following line and add characters to make your `protocolId` unique:
+Find the following line and add characters to make your `protocolId` unique

       ```json
       "protocolId": "template-local"